 - Comprehensive Review of the OCP

-As housing supply is a critical part of the solution to meeting future housing demand, the HNA will be analyzed as part of the upcoming comprehensive OCP review to evaluate the degree to which the Town’s land use plan can meet the housing needs identified by the HNA.
-Furthermore, recommendations in the HNA report will be analyzed for inclusion into a housing-specific section of an updated OCP to provide specific housing policy guidance for the Town going forward.
+As housing supply is a critical part of the solution to meeting future housing demand, the HNA has been analyzed as part of the recently completed comprehensive OCP review to evaluate the degree to which the Town’s land use plan can meet the housing needs identified by the HNA.
+Furthermore, recommendations in the HNA report have been analyzed for inclusion into a housing-specific section of the updated OCP to provide specific housing policy guidance for the Town going forward.